HerrMatz/jTeddy/README.md

 * Distinction between regular exit and explicit exit (pause):
   * Seperate exit action (for regular exit) and pause action (for explicit exit) methods can be defined
   * Useful if the superstate is not left on behalf of its substate(s) but from outside influences (e.g. an emergency stop which may not be wanted to trigger the substates' exit actions).
+  * Not defined in the UML standard
+* New substates of a given type can be added dynamically at runtime
+  * Not defined in the UML standard

 # Examples
 A simple state called Inactive that has four transitions: